aws/s2n-quic/quic/s2n-quic-crypto/README.md

 # s2n-quic-crypto

 This crate contains QUIC-optimized versions of cryptographic AEAD routines for high efficiency and performance.

-As such, **it is not meant to be for general use** outside of `s2n-quic`.
-YOU HAVE BEEN WARNED!
+**WARNING**: **This is not meant to be for general use** outside of `s2n-quic`.
+There are no guarantees of a stable interface.

 ## Navigating the code